JulianDietzel/highline-freestyle-data-snapshots/README.md

-# Highline Freestyle App State Records
+# Highline Freestyle Data Snapshots

 This repo is meant for keeping records of the Local Storage and the (Dexie) IndexDB of the [Highline Freestlye App](https://github.com/bastislack/highline-freestyle).